 All Users requesting after-hours access must:

-- Submit a formal request for access to the process and equipment they wish to use – to be approved by the nanAB.
-Visit After Hour Access Policy(Equipment)
+Submit a formal request for access to the process and equipment they wish to use – to be approved by the nanAB.
+For specific instructions, please refer to Request after-hours equipment access document.

 - Complete a hazard assessment of the process they wish to use and submit it to the nanoFAB for approval